 - Automated financial tools can replicate escrow functions for rental management, saving time on administrative tasks.

-Role of escrow in real estate
+Role of escrow in rental property management

 Why separation matters